Tulsa Golden Hurricane football: Early history (1895–1976)

 Tulsa signed their 13th head coach, Henry Frnka, who was coaching at a high school in Greenville, Texas.
 Under Frnka, Tulsa roared through the 1941 season, finishing 7–2 and receiving their first bowl invitation.
 It was the help of Glenn Dobbs, considered the best player in Tulsa history, that Frnka could take the Hurricane to new heights.
 Tulsa defeated Texas Tech in the Sun Bowl because of a Glenn Dobbs pass to Sax Judd with little time remaining, the only score of the game.
 Tulsa improved in 1942, going 10–0, including wins against Oklahoma (23–0), Oklahoma A&M (34–6), and Arkansas (40–7).
 This netted the Golden Hurricane an invitation to the 1943 Sugar Bowl against Tennessee.
 Tulsa lost the game and argument for national champion on a late Volunteer touchdown.
 Tulsa was instead ranked fourth to end the year, the highest in school history.
 The 1952 Missouri Valley Conference team with its 8–2–1 record climbed to 11th in the AP Poll & was invited to the Gator Bowl, then 1 of only 5 post-season bowl games, although not one of the 4 major ones.
 In 1955, Tulsa offered Bobby Dobbs the head football coaching job.
 Bobby accepted and left the Air Force.
 At Tulsa, he took over a team that had gone 0–11 the previous season.
 In 1956, Tulsa posted a 7–2–1 record, and in 1958, the team 7–3.
 These successes prompted Army to consider Bobby as a replacement for Red Blaik, but Dale Hall was given the job instead.
 Dobbs most significant wins at Tulsa were a 24–16 victory over the undefeated Oklahoma State Cowboys in 1958 and a 17–6 victory over tenth ranked North Texas in 1959.
 Dobbs compiled a 30–28–2 overall record at Tulsa.
 Tulsa replaced Bobby Dobbs with his brother, Glenn, in 1961.
 His teams led the nation in passing for five straight years (1962–1966) and went to the Bluebonnet Bowl in 1964 and 1965.
 Notable in Tulsa football tradition are the Missouri Valley Conference teams of 1964 and 1965 which compiled records of 9–2 and 8–3 and played in the Bluebonnet Bowl in both years.
 The passing attack featured Jerry Rhome to Howard Twilley, both of whom achieved lengthy careers in professional football; Rhome polled second in the 1964 Heisman Trophy; Rhome and Twilley are in the College Football Hall of Fame.
-Steve Largent was another talented Tulsa receiver who graduated to a long NFL career (1976–1989 Seattle), was inducted into the Pro Football Hall of Fame because of numerous enduring records as a receiver, served in the U.S. House of Representatives from 1994–2002, and then ran as one of the two major candidates for Governor of Oklahoma in 2002.
+Steve Largent was another talented Tulsa receiver who graduated to a long NFL career (1976–1989 Seattle), was inducted into the Pro Football Hall of Fame because of numerous enduring records as a receiver, served in the U.S. House of Representatives from 1994 to 2002, and then ran as one of the two major candidates for Governor of Oklahoma in 2002.
 The Golden Hurricane won 25 Missouri Valley conference football titles the most of any school that competed in that league.
 Tulsa was the only team to play in five consecutive New Year's Day bowl games.
 The Golden Hurricane also was handed one of the worst defeats in college football history when they were beaten in regular season play by Houston Cougars 100–6 on November 23, 1968.
 Dr. Phil McGraw played for TU at the time.
 Vince Carillot succeeded Dobbs as head coach.
 However, he resigned after only one season, a 1–9 campaign in 1969, after an NCAA probe into possible infractions that occurred under his watch.